 Your Credit Score: What it means

-Fair Isaac and Company formulated the original FICO score to help lenders assess creditworthines.
+Fair Isaac and Company calculated the first FICO score to assess creditworthines.
 For details on FICO, read more here.

-Deliquencies, derogatory payment behavior, current debt level, length of credit history, types of credit and number of credit inquiries are all calculated into credit scoring.
-Your score comes from the good and the bad of your credit history.
-Late payments count against your score, but a consistent record of paying on time will raise it.
+Deliquencies, derogatory payment behavior, current debt level, length of credit history, types of credit and the number of credit inquiries are all calculated into credit scoring.
+Your score reflects both the good and the bad of your credit report.
+Late payments count against you, but a consistent record of paying on time will improve it.

-To get a credit score, you must have an active credit account with a payment history of six months.
-This payment history ensures that there is sufficient information in your report to assign a score.
+Your credit report must contain at least one account which has been open for six months or more, and at least one account that has been updated in the past six months for you to get a credit score.
+This payment history ensures that there is sufficient information in your report to generate an accurate score.
 Some borrowers don't have a long enough credit history to get a credit score.
-They should build up a credit history before they apply for a loan.
+They may need to spend a little time building up credit history before they apply for a loan.

-Hill Valley Financial Services Inc. can answer your questions about credit reporting.
-Call us at 503-657-3311.
+Hill Valley Financial Services Inc. can answer questions about credit reports and many others.
+Call us: 503-657-3311.